Thursday, July 18, 2024

 If my current-self could sit down with my old-self, what would I share with him to give him a "jump start" on life?
 How might I help him heal the wounds in my old-self's heart?
 Sadly, I don't know what I'd say; yet, I believe that I'd express my sincere love for him.
 How would he sense and know that love?

-Was there a person, who I now know, who knew a better answer to the secrets of a good life?
+Who knows those hidden secrets for living the good life?
 Was there a book that I could've shared with him?
 Might I've shared with him the good stuff that actually would occur in his life?
 Should I've told him to invest all of his money into ownership shares of Microsoft so that he would be "all set?"

 Just for today...